malvinys/mys-todo-list/README.md

 This application for checkin and checkout attendance purposes

+- [ ] Database
+  <p>This project is a configuration for database Attendance App.
+I'm use technologies such : </p>

+  1. MongoDb

 - [x] Backend Storage API https://github.com/malvinys/express-typescript
   <p>This project is a storage api.
 I'm use technologies such : </p>